Ralph Tresvant: Career

 After a dispute over money, New Edition left Starr's management and record label and signed with major label MCA Records, which released the group's self-titled second album.
 Tresvant's smooth, approachable vocal style had become a signature for the group, and the hits continued, including the Top Five smash single "Cool It Now."

 Quiet and shy, Tresvant was initially apprehensive about the idea of recording a solo project.
-Tresvant felt as if the members of the group were not showing him the acknowledgment that he thought he deserved.
-However, after witnessing the huge success of Bobby Brown's solo albums and of Ronnie DeVoe, Ricky Bell and Michael Bivins' Bell Biv Devoe side project, Tresvant eventually relented.
+Tresvant felt the members of the group were not showing him the acknowledgment that he thought he deserved.
+However, after witnessing the huge success of Bobby Brown's solo albums and of Ronnie DeVoe, Ricky Bell and Michael Bivins' Bell Biv DeVoe side project, Tresvant eventually relented.
 His self-titled debut was released in 1990.
 The lead single "Sensitivity" spent 20 weeks on the U.S. R&B Singles chart, including two weeks at Number One.
 The album also included the Top 5 hit singles "Do What I Gotta Do" and "Stone Cold Gentleman", the latter of which features guest vocals from former band member Bobby Brown.
 Tresvant's self-titled debut album sold two million copies, achieving double-platinum status.
+Tresvant won the Billboard Music Award for "No. 1 New Pop Male Artist" in 1991.